wclr/yalc/README.md

 ### Publish
 - Run `yalc publish` in your dependency package `my-package`.
-- It will copy [all the files that should be published in remote NPM registry](https://docs.npmjs.com/files/package.json#files), but will not include standard non-code files like `README`, `LICENCE` etc.
+- It will copy [all the files that should be published in remote NPM registry](https://docs.npmjs.com/files/package.json#files), but will not include standard non-code files like `README`, `LICENCE` etc (if you need them included please add `!LICENCE` to `.npmignore`).
 - It will run `preyalc` or `prepublish` scripts before, and `postyalc` or `postpublish` after.
 Use `--force` to publish without running scripts.

 - **NB!** Windows users should ensure `LF` new line symbol is used in published sources, it may be needed for package to work correctly (for example it is must for `bin` scripts). `Yalc` won't convert line endings for you (because `npm` and `yarn` won't too).